Jamalh8/QA-Practical-Project/README.md

 ***1. Creating the ansible playbook.***

 This was a new tool that I've not used before and had to learn this from scratch.
 I was lucky enough to have been taught the basics of ansible by my tutors.
-This provided me with the platform to build upon and take the step into the unknown and try something new.
-I learnt to use ansible-doc and ansible-galaxy to find the relevant information required to create my playbook.
+This provided me with the platform to build upon.
+For me it was like taking the step into the unknown and try something new.
+I learnt to use ansible-doc and ansible-galaxy to find the relevant information to create my playbook.

 I had several playbook failures during this project.
 However, it was a great learning process as it helped understand the issues and research how I can correct these.

 ***2. Creating a successful Jenkins Pipeline.***

 A Jenkins pipeline job was another section that I've not used before.
-Although I used Jenkins in the past I only used freestyle to do my automation.
+Although I used Jenkins in the past I only used the freestyle project feature.

 I had several build failures.
 The below image will show that I had 130 build failures before I finally got the automation to work as intended.